-We are placing information leaflets on black bins across the city to let you know when your bin collections will be.
-You can also check our bin day look-up tool to see when your collections will be.
+We are placing information leaflets on bins across the city to let you know when your collections will be.
+You can also check any time using our bin day look-up tool.

 When collections resume in January, we will be taking extra waste along with your bins for the first two weeks of collections only.
 For your first black bin day in January (general waste bin), you can leave up to three extra bags of waste out for us to collect.
 Please ensure it is properly bagged.